joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/opinion/100000011099984/is-ai-development-really-on-a-safe-path.html

 **5 Things to Know About Ashley Moody, Republican Senate Candidate in Florida**\
-`The Republican incumbent has President Trump’s support but has little name recognition to many in her state.`\
+`The Republican incumbent has President Trump’s support, but has little name recognition to many in her state.`\
 https://www.nytimes.com/2026/08/18/us/politics/ashley-moody-florida-republican-senate-primary.html

 **Threatening Friends and Courting Enemies in Trump’s ‘Upside-Down World’**\